foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/dsp_lab3_dsp_lib.rst

 * IOTDK board configured with DSP-enabled core configuration EM9D

-The following needs to be tested before starting this lab:
+The following procedures need to be tested before starting this lab:

 * Connecting IOTDK board to computer